adrien2p/medusa-extender/README.md

      onerror="if (this.src != './media/medusa-extender.jpeg') this.src = './media/medusa-extender.jpeg';"
      alt="Dependency graph" />

-# Features
+# Features :zap:

+- :technologist: Decorators and full typings

+> Made DX easy with the usage of decorators for modular architecture and full typings support for a better DX

-- Flexible architecture.
+- :building_construction: Flexible architecture.

 > No need anymore to put your services in the services directory, your entities in the models directory and so on.
 You put your files
 > where you want.
 That way you can organize your code as modules for example and group your modules by domains.

-- Create or extends entities
+- :bricks: Create or extends entities

 > If you need to add custom fields on an entity, you only need to extend the original entity from medusa and that's it.

-- Create or extends services
+- :bricks: Create or extends services

 > If you need to extend a service to manage your new fields or update the business logic according to your new needs,
 > you only need to extend the original service from medusa and that's it.

-- Create or extends repositories
+- :bricks: Create or extends repositories

 > When you extend an entity and you want to manipulate that entity in a service, you need to do that through a repository.
 > In order for that repository to reflect your extended entities, you are provided with the right tools to do so.

-- Create custom middlewares to apply before/after authentication
+- :bricks: Create custom middlewares to apply before/after authentication

 > Some times, you need to add custom middlware.
 For example, to store some context on the incoming request.
 > You can achieve that now with the tools provided.

-- Create custom route and attach custom service to handle it.
+- :bricks: Create custom route and attach custom service to handle it.

 > You can do that to.
 Create a new route, configure it, and hit the end point.